DominicStewart/Streaming/Introduction.md

 <ol>
 <li>AJA U-TAP HDMI<br>
 <a href="https://bit.ly/2Jbz3GM">https://bit.ly/2Jbz3GM</a><br>
-Note: Doesn’t need drivers for Mac or Windows and works out of the box.
+<strong>Note:</strong> Doesn’t need drivers for Mac or Windows and works out of the box.
 More expensive than Elgato though, but definitely more on the professional side.
 Definitely professional level.</li>
 </ol>
 <p><strong>Recommended:</strong></p>
 <ol>
 <li>Magewell USB 3.0 HDMI Full HD<br>
 <a href="https://amzn.to/3doiXr8">https://amzn.to/3doiXr8</a><br>
-Note: Doesn’t need drivers for Mac or Windows and works out of the box.
+<strong>Note:</strong> Doesn’t need drivers for Mac or Windows and works out of the box.
 More expensive than Elgato though, but definitely more on the professional side.
 More prosumer level.</li>
 </ol>
 <p><strong>Minimal</strong></p>
 <ol>
 <li>Elgato Camlink<br>
 <a href="https://amzn.to/39cs22T">https://amzn.to/39cs22T</a><br>
-Note: I would also recommend the Elgato S60+ here: <a href="https://amzn.to/2JaCSvW">https://amzn.to/2JaCSvW</a> but it doesn’t work with Mac OS out of the box.
+<strong>Note:</strong> I would also recommend the Elgato S60+ here: <a href="https://amzn.to/2JaCSvW">https://amzn.to/2JaCSvW</a> but it doesn’t work with Mac OS out of the box.
 They provide a piece of software that links the software with the hardware but it’s a little more work.
 If possible get the Camlink but if they’re unavailable I’ll also explain how to setup the Elgato S60 / S60+ working on a Mac.</li>
 </ol>
 <h2 id="soundcards">Soundcards</h2>
 <p>You don’t necessarily need a soundcard as all Mac’s and PC’s have soundcards inbuilt, but especially for Macintosh devices, you will find the way they handle audio input to be frustrating.
 For that reason we would recommend an external soundcard.</p>